Cape Porpoise, Maine

-Cape Porpoise, Maine is a small coastal village in the town of Kennebunkport, Maine, United States, and was the original English settlement of the town.
-It is northeast of Dock Square and southwest of Goose Rocks Beach.
+Cape Porpoise is a small coastal village in the town of Kennebunkport, Maine, United States, and was the original English settlement of the town.
+It is located northeast of Dock Square and southwest of Goose Rocks Beach.
 The village occupies the mainland adjacent to Cape Porpoise Harbor.
 More than a dozen islands protect the deep natural harbor.
 The ZIP Code for Cape Porpoise is 04014.

 Goat Island Light marks the harbor entrance between Goat and Folly islands.